m50d/m50d.github.com/_posts/2016-09-14-newer-models.md

 I think I would've preferred a beach episode.

-The romance in *Gundam Seed* is strangely bloodless throughout.
+The romance in *Gundam Seed* is strangely bloodless throughout; nowhere is this more keenly felt than with Cagalli.